Last updated on April 2, 2026

 MTG has a huge variety of playable decks, and once you can identify decks by theme, you’ll become a better player and better deckbuilder.
 Deck themes are all over the place, and there’s a lot of MTG theorycrafting about which themes are better and more appropriate for a given metagame.

-If you’re a beginner player, I’d strongly suggest playing with a deck from each deck theme to get a feel for it and see what fits you best.
-After all, the beauty of playing MTG is that you can have fun with any kind of deck.
-But each MTG player has its preferred style and deck theme, so it’s time to find yours.
+If you’re a beginner player, I’d strongly suggest playing with a deck from each macro category to get a feel for it and see what fits you best.
+After all, the beauty of playing Magic is that you can have fun with any kind of deck.
+But each MTG player has a preferred style and deck theme, so it’s time to find yours.

 What decks do you identify best with?
 Any preferred deck themes?
-Let me know in the comments section below, or in our Draftsim Twitter.
+Let me know in the comments section, or in our Draftsim Twitter.

-Thanks for reading guys, and I’ll see you next time.
+Thank you for reading, and I’ll see you next time.

 Note: this post contains affiliate links.
 If you use these links to make a purchase, you’ll help Draftsim continue to provide awesome free articles and apps.